Menu

 BEST FOR: Pastoral history, especially relics of equipment and buildings from sheep shearing days; scenic drives; birdwatching; paddling on the (muddy) Paroo River

-If you want a better understanding of what sheep shearing was once like, Currawinya should be on the top of your list.
-The fascinating wealth of pastoral relics, including massive woolsheds, you can find here is hard to fathom.
+If you want a better understanding of what early sheep shearing days were once like, Currawinya should be on the top of your list.
+The sheer volume of pastoral relics left behind, including massive old woolsheds, is hard to fathom.

-In years of heavy summer rains, there’s plenty of water, and thus birdlife, here in winter.
-Beware of the potential onslaught of mozzies.
-I caught Ross River Fever here.
+In years of heavy summer rains, you’ll find plenty of water and incredible birdlife here in the winter months.
+Just beware of the potential onslaught of mozzies—cover up and keep your insect repellent handy.
+I actually caught Ross River Fever here.

 LOCATION: Central West Queensland, ~80km west of Birdsville (1,660km from Brisbane)